agordeev/Dockerfiles/README.md

 # Dockerfiles

-Collection of Dockerfiles to create Swift 3 environment on Ubuntu 16.04
+Collection of Dockerfiles to create Swift 3 environments on Ubuntu 16.04

 ## Instructions
 Execute command